Bomb Decorations for the 4th of July

 Watch this DIY – (Coming soon!)

-I think we can all agree that these little Bomb Decorations are something to cheer about.
+I think we can all agree that these little firecracker Decorations are something to cheer about.
 I knew I wanted to make some sort of DIY firecracker for the 4th of July, but I was over the wooden firecracker.
 Not because I don’t think they are cute, they totally are!
 But because I wanted to give you all something new and fresh.
 Something you haven’t seen yet.
-So I came up with these little Bomb Decorations!
+So I came up with these little fierecracker Decorations!

 - Foam balls